davidauza-engineer/fruit-condition-application/README.md

 $ jupyter notebook demo.ipynb
 ```

 in the command prompt.
 Jupyter notebooks will open on a web browser page, but no fear, it does not require the internet-- it uses a port on the local host (your computer) to run on the browser page.

+If desired, change the model and image paths and check all element names match the following to the format ```testing_models(img_path, img_class_model, pix_class_model)```.
 When ready, click the double arrow to "Run All Cells".

 <p align="right">(<a href="#readme-top">back to top</a>)</p>